marcostolosa/Windows-and-Active-Directory/README.md

 ```

 ### Service Exploits
+### Services

   Services are simply programs that run in the
 background, accepting input or performing regular
 tasks.